mbelekar/search-app/README.md

 $ ./auto/run search tickets [OPTIONS]
 ```

-To see a list of available options, you can run `./auto/run search tickets` or `./auto/run search tickets --help` or `./auto/run search tickets -h`.
+To see a list of available options, you can run `./auto/run search tickets --help` or `./auto/run search tickets -h`.

 [OPTIONS] represent the fields from data files which can be searched on.
 It can be a single option or multiple options of the format `--key=value`.
 You will need to specify at least one option to be able to search.